hazae41/phobos/README.md

 - No external dependency
 - Unit tested (by itself)
 - Runnable in the browser
-- Minimalist test runner
 - Minimalist assertion helpers
 - Run code before and after each test
 - Run test blocks in test blocks
+- Run asynchronous code in sequence
-- Run asynchronous code
+- Run asynchronous code in parallel
+- Run code on each error

 ## Usage